 How to do this is hard to say but here are a few ideas that might get you started (This is by no means an exhaustive list):

-The final factor is the market.
-Learning this took me a while but once I cracked it, become my most useful tool in developing new products.
+The third and final factor investors are looking for (apart from the team and the product), is the market.
+Understanding this took me a while but once I cracked it, became my most valuable tool in developing new products.
 It may take you some time or you may already understand it but I urge you to take the time to define the market for your startup.
+Here are three ways to help you understand and define your market:

 That’s hard for people to get their head around, but if you have competition, that’s a good thing.
 Competition signals demand.
-It’s validation that the business model works and that people actually want what you’re selling.
+And demand signals real human behaviour.
+Competition is validation that the business model works and that people actually want what you’re selling.
 Define your competition’s market and you’ll start to define your own.
 If they don’t match what you do, then try to find companies that are closer to yours or try to define what makes you different from them.

 The main way I define a market is by using a positioning statement.
 Similar to the last method, a positioning statement helps you define how you fulfil a need in a way that your competitors don’t.
 To do this, simply fill in the card below: